 This last photo is the bark of a tree I saw at the Bowers Museum.
 The original was in color, but I was able to edit it in black and white.
 In fact all of these photos started out in color, and I changed them to monochrome.
 It really is amazing to see what you can do with a digital camera.
 This wasn’t my first time trying monochromatic photography.
 Two years ago while in Zion National Park, I took quite a few photos in black and white and loved the affect.
 I wrote two posts, Monochromatic Photography, and Another Monochromatic Day.
 Take a look if you would like to see those photos.
 Edward Weston was a world renowned photographer, and I had fun trying some of his techniques.
 He of course did not have a digital camera, and we learned that he didn’t manipulate his photos with editing, which makes his photography even more amazing.
 The exhibit is well worth seeing.

-Today’s photography challenge was to take a photo of something smooth.
-This sent me to my jewellery box where I found this brooch, given to me by a patient at the dental office where I worked before retiring.
-I’m sorry to say I can’t remember his name, but I do remember his face very clearly.
-I also remember that he had the firmest handshake of anyone I’d ever met.
+Today’s photography challenge is to photograph something smooth.
+In my jewellery box I found this brooch, given to me by a patient at the dental office where I worked before retiring.
+I’m sorry to say I can’t remember his name, but I do remember his face clearly. he had the firmest handshake of anyone I’d ever met.
 I know he’d once been in the navy, because he’d shared a photo of himself, in his naval uniform with me and my co-workers.
 He was a much older man by that time, and was learning lapidary, the art of cutting, polishing, and engraving stones.
-I’m taking part in this photography challenge to improve my photo taking skills, but each day I find myself learning something new about the world around me, and being reminded of people and things I haven’t thought about in years.
-Tomorrow’s topic is A is for.
-I wonder what will tomorrow bring?
+I’m taking part in this photography challenge to improve my photo taking skills, but today I was reminded of someone I haven’t thought about in years.

 I took this photo today during my early morning walk.
 There is a big storm brewing in Baja California, and we are seeing the effects, with higher than usual humidity and interesting cloud cover.